Collada plugin for After Effects

 Clintons3dPluginExt is required to save EXR format animation textures.

-vertex anim texture panel vertex anim texture data node
+vertex anim texture panel vertex anim texture data node vertex anim texture back panel

 Controls